San Francisco City Hall Wedding Photographer

 • Brides bring comfortable shoes for walking - we will allow you time to change between locations

 We have provided you with instructions on how to get married at San Francisco city hall and also how to actually get through the process efficiently.
 However, there is so much more to making your Civil Ceremony perfect.
 The steps above provide you with a great blueprint to take you through the entire process.
 However, sometimes it is the little things that make your wedding day go perfect.
-SF City Hall Wedding Photography by Michael offers ALL of it's clients (and non-clients) free Courthouse wedding consultation as a community service.
+SF City Hall Wedding Photography by Michael offers ALL of it's clients (and non-clients) Free Courthouse wedding consultation as a community service.
 There is absolutely no fee for our service and it is open to anyone who contacts us.
 You do not have to book us to be your wedding photographer to receive our wedding planning services.

 We are happy to answer any questions about how to make your wedding day at San Francisco city hall go smoothly.
 In addition, we can offer you referrals to many of the common services available to brides and grooms getting married in this historic building.
 This includes: wedding officiants, videographers, musicians (reserved ceremonies only), wedding coordinators and even wedding photographers.
 Yes, we will be happy to provide you with our advice on the best San Francisco city hall wedding photographers for you.
 We have worked with the vast majority of popular photographers and have seen their work.
 We might even be able to offer some of our comments about each photographer's style.
 We happily recommend many of them even if we are available and you are looking for a different style.
-To utilize this service we ask that you email us with your questions and comments.
-We spend a lot of time down at the courthouse photographing weddings and so it is much more efficient for us to answer your emails in the evening when we are home.
-We hope you have found this guide to getting married at SF City Hall to be helpful.

 Family Photos at San Francisco city hall after the ceremony